TiffanyNwanne/Health-Insurance-User-Behaviour-Analysis/Medicare.md

 Other racial groups represent 5% of Medicare enrollees.

-💡 Insight:
+**Insight:**

-📌 Medicare is still overwhelmingly utilized by White beneficiaries (79%), but there's a gradual increase in Hispanic and Other racial groups.

-📌 This suggests changing population demographics and the need for culturally tailored healthcare programs.
+- Medicare is still overwhelmingly utilized by White beneficiaries (79%), but there's a gradual increase in Hispanic and Other racial groups.This suggests changing population demographics and the need for culturally tailored healthcare programs.

 **2️⃣ Gender Distribution**